 Kent Bellows Mentoring Program for a program focused on high school

 March 18–April 21, 2014

-(one competition event will be held at Joslyn Art Museum on Friday, April 11)
+(one competition event - a Semi-Final Bout - will be held at Joslyn Art Museum on Friday, April 11, at 6 pm)

 Kent Bellows Mentoring Program has a team participating in this youth poetry festival that aims to increase